-Luann De Lesseps, 55, Shows Off Insane Figure In Tiny White Bikini
+Luann de Lesseps, 55, Shows Off Insane Figure In Tiny White Bikini

 "LuAnn has literally found the fountain of youth!" a fourth fan commented.

-The comments section also filled up with dozens of flame emoji, as fans noted that she looked “fire.”
+The comments section also filled up with dozens of flame emoji as fans noted that she looked "fire."

-Yesterday, Luann shared a selfie to her timeline, which can be seen here, where she posed with her former Bravo co-star, Jill Zarin.
+Yesterday, Luann shared a selfie to her timeline where she posed with her former Bravo co-star, Jill Zarin, as seen here.
 The two women smiled proudly together as they spent their day in the sun.
-The “Feelin’ Jovani” singer said it was “OG time” in her caption and tagged her old friend.
+The singer suggested it was "OG time" in her caption and tagged her old friend.
 Luann has expressed in the past that she would like Jill back on the hit Bravo series, but for now, the latter is not confirmed to return.